Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Abstract

 \section{Abstract}

-This work presents a method to compute fuel-optimal collision avoidance maneuvers for long-term encounters.
-The fuel-optimal problem is formulated as a sequential convex program employing successive convexification of the dynamics and a projection and linearization algorithm to convexify the keep-out zone constraint.
-Dealing with the long-term conjunction poses additional challenges w.r.t. the short-term problem because the encounter is not instantaneous.
-Thus, the \acrfull{ca} constraint is formulated as a continuous condition to be respected throughout the time frame of interest.
-The robustness of the solution is improved by the introduction of a condition on the sensitivity of the collision metric.
-Furthermore, the \acrshort{ca} problem is coupled with the classical station-keeping requirement for GEO satellites and with a return to the nominal orbit condition for LEO satellites.
-A new trust region definition is employed to mitigate the effect of the linearization of the dynamics.
-The proposed approach calculates optimal solutions for many initial conditions and different orbital scenarios.
-The optimizer only takes a few seconds to find a solution, making the method suitable for autonomous calculations.
+This work presents a \acrlong{scp} method to compute fuel-optimal \acrlong{cam}s for long-term encounters.
+The low-thrust acceleration model is used to account for the control, but the method can compute high-thrust maneuvers by increasing the maximum available acceleration.
+Dealing with the long-term conjunction poses additional challenges compared to the short-term problem because the encounter is not instantaneous.
+Thus, under the assumption of Gaussian statistics, the \acrlong{pc} is replaced by a simpler metric, the \acrfull{ipc} and a keep-out zone constraint is formulated as a continuous condition to be respected throughout the time frame of interest.
+The robustness of the solution is improved by introducing a constraint on the sensitivity of the \acrshort{ipc}.
+Furthermore, the \acrlong{ca} problem is coupled with the classical station-keeping requirement for \acrlong{geo} satellites and with a return to the nominal orbit condition for \acrlong{leo} satellites.
+Even though no guarantee is given for the recovery of the global optimum solution, numerical simulations in different orbital regimes show that the proposed approach can yield a local fuel-optimal solution with a run-time suitable for autonomous applications\blfootnote{A part of this work was presented at the 33rd AAS/AIAA Space Flight Mechanics Meeting, held in Austin, Texas, January 15-19 2023.
+Paper 23-104 was entitled "Long-Term Encounters Collision Avoidance Maneuver Optimization with a Convex Formulation".}.